naiborhujosua/naiborhujosua/README.md

 ![](https://img.shields.io/badge/Scientific_Python-Volume_I-orange?style=flat)
 [**My Notes on taking Data Science Courses**](https://github.com/naiborhujosua/MyNotes-for-Data-Science-Workshop) is a repository  about my journey of being data scientist.
 I try to summarize all the contents in this repository.
 All of the contents are based on Python and all the statistical libraries and visualization libraries such as pandas, matplotlib, seaborn, and scikit-learn.
+[**My Notes on taking NLP Course**](https://github.com/naiborhujosua/My-NLP-Notes-on-Coursera) is a repository  about my journey of learning NLP.
+I try to summarize all the contents in this to dive deeper into this field.

 [![Naiborhu Josua's github stats](https://github-readme-stats.vercel.app/api?username=naiborhujosua&count_private=true&show_icons=true&theme=radical&hide_rank=false)](https://github.com/anuraghazra/github-readme-stats
 )